Part 1—Infographic Poster

 What goes into our skin?

 The unsettling truth about cosmetics products is that it contains more harm than we imagine.
 There are toxic chemicals in our everyday personal care products: in shampoo, toothpaste, deodorant, perfume, nail polish, baby powder.
-“Chemical 101” is an infographic that acquaints the toxicity in products and visualizes the number of toxic chemicals found in each of the cosmetic categories which may cause cancer, reproductive, or developmental harm.
+“Chemical 101” is an infographic that acquaints the toxicity in products and visualizes the number of toxic chemicals found in each of the cosmetic categories.

 Inspired by the idea of makeup pallet, each purple square is a type of product found in the data.
 The textured colored square stands for the type of chemical, while its size stands for the numbers found.
 The chemicals radiate from largest to smallest away in quantity from the main pallet.